 Having identified the marketable aspects of agave syrup and putting together a solid marketing plan, The Colibree Company took the idea from the Miel de Agave of Mexico, gave it a new shiny name (Agave Nectar), and took out a U.S. patent on the syrup-making process in 1998.

-Agave Nectar isn't Miel de Agave.
+Agave Nectar is not Miel de Agave.
+The sap is not gently simmered and stirred for several hours to reduce it down to a dark, thick syrup.
 And it isn't the nectar of the gods.
-It's a refined fructose syrup created from the yucca plant grown in Mexico.
+It's a refined fructose syrup created from the yucca plant that is grown in Mexico.

 Of interest to super-sensitive celiacs: